jnozzi/cocoadev.com/markdown/CommandPrompt.md

 If someone has any suggestions or if there's already some documented method of doing this I would appreciate if someone can point me in the right direction.

 ----
-I believe you can use Terminal's General/AppleScript dictionary to do this.
-Another alternative would be to generate a shell script, then open it with Terminal using General/NSWorkspace.
+I believe you can use Terminal's AppleScript dictionary to do this.
+Another alternative would be to generate a shell script, then open it with Terminal using NSWorkspace.

 ----
 You have no idea the world of hurt you'd be putting yourself through if you tried to implement this on your own.
 Writing a terminal emulator is NOT fun (esp. when dealing with Macs, which send different control codes for delete and such).
 If they're merely going to be using a Telnet session, why not just have them use Terminal.app?